Rhankine/Copilot-Roadmap-Tracker/README.md

 # 🧭 Microsoft 365 Copilot Roadmap Notifier

-A Power Automate solution that posts **new and updated items** from the [Microsoft 365 Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap) to a Microsoft Teams channel using Adaptive Cards.
+A PowerAutomate solution that posts **new and updated items** from the [Microsoft 365 Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap) to a Microsoft Teams channel using Adaptive Cards.
 Ideal for tracking Copilot and modern workplace developments.

 ---